astrezhnev/conjointsdt/README.md

 ## Instructions

 Please consult the `conjoint_sdt_manual.pdf` file located in the Manual folder for detailed instructions on how to use the GUI design tool.

+## Companion R package

+After implementing the experiment and collecting the result, researchers can use the `cjoint` R package for analysis and visualization of the results.
+This package can be installed directly from CRAN.
+The most current documentation can be found at `https://cran.r-project.org/web/packages/cjoint/index.html`.

 ## Version History